cholan2100/aws_cnn_digidet/README.md

-# FPGA-Accelerated MNIST Image Classification using spooNN and HLS-NN-Lib
+# FPGA-Accelerated MNIST Image Classification using spooNN and HLS-NN-Lib for AWS F1 Platform

 This project implements an FPGA-accelerated neural network for MNIST image classification using the spooNN architecture and HLS-NN-Lib, targeting the AWS FPGA platform with Vitis HLS.